artificiallama/TeslaSenti/README.md

 # TeslaSenti
-Near real-time sentiment analysis of Tesla tweets.
+Near real time sentiment analysis of Tesla tweets.

 This is a capstone project for a 5-week workshop conducted by AISC.
 This project was executed by a team of two members (including myself).

 The objective of this project is to fetch tweets about TESLA in real time, analyse them for sentiment and generate a buy/sell signal every hour.
-This sentiment index is displayed (and refreshed in real time) on the front end in the form of a graph.
+This sentiment index is displayed (and refreshed in near real time) on the front end in the form of a graph.

 Languages/packages used :
 * Tweepy